Apartment Mortgages Explained

 Can you get a mortgage on an apartment with cladding?

-Since the fire disaster at Grenfell Tower in London in 2017, apartments housed in tower blocks that have cladding are far more difficult to get a mortgage on.
-It’s not impossible though.
-Banks are split about evenly down the middle on the subject, with some lenders giving conditions, and others refusing to consider applications altogether.
+Since the fire disaster at Grenfell Tower in London in 2017, apartments housed in tower blocks with cladding have been far more difficult to get a mortgage on.
+It’s not impossible, though.
+Banks are split about evenly on the subject, with some lenders giving conditions and others refusing to consider applications altogether.

-For those open to applications, you’ll need to obtain some quality assurances, such as EWS1 forms, or an A3 or B2 rating, a positive valuers report, or meeting the Ministry of Housing, Communities and Local Government guidelines.
-Sometimes storey heights come into the criteria, and the date it was built.
+For those open to applications, you’ll need to obtain some quality assurances, such as EWS1 forms, an A3 or B2 rating, a positive valuers report, or meeting the Ministry of Housing, Communities and Local Government guidelines.
+Sometimes, storey heights are included in the criteria, such as the date it was built.
 For example, Barclays determines that any property built after January 1, 2020 is assumed to have cladding that meets current fire safety regulations, therefore not an issue.

 What types of mortgages are available for apartments?